-Get our free email series, Where There is No Doctor.
+Get the Duration Health Field Guide, plus access to our free email series, Where There is No Doctor.
 We’ll teach you how to treat the most common medical issues, anywhere.

 Duration Health is not a pharmacy, is not a nonprescription retailer, and does not sell medications directly.
 To be able to deliver a customized kit of medications, Duration Health has partnered with a third-party mail order pharmacy.
 You may request that any prescriptions be sent to an alternate pharmacy.
 Duration Health charges an administrative convenience fee for its services, but Duration Health does not sell prescription or over-the-counter ("OTC") drugs, mark-up the cost of prescription or OTC drugs, or retain any portion of the fees our affiliated pharmacy charges to you.
 Nor does Duration Health provide medical advice about or prescribe OTC medications.
 In states where Duration Health’s physician consultation services are not offered, Duration Health only offers OTC products and does not provide clients with access to obtain a physician consultation.
 Clients are free to purchase OTC medications of their choice as an OTC-only kit.